swiftlang/swift/docs/LibraryEvolution.rst

 - Changing existing properties from stored to computed or vice versa.
 - As a special case of the above, adding or removing ``lazy`` from a stored property.
-- Changing the body of any methods, initializers, or accessors.
+- Changing the body of any methods, initializers, accessors, or deinitializers.
 - Adding or removing an observing accessor (``willSet`` or ``didSet``) to/from an existing property.
 This is effectively the same as modifying the body of a setter.
-- Removing any non-public, non-versioned members, including stored properties.
+- Removing any non-ABI-public members, including stored properties.
-- Adding a new protocol conformance (with proper availability annotations).
+- Adding a new protocol conformance (subject to the same restrictions as for structs).
-- Removing conformances to non-public protocols.
+- Removing conformances to non-ABI-public protocols.

 Omitted from this list is the free addition of new members.
 Here classes are a little more restrictive than structs; they only allow the following changes:

 - Adding a new convenience initializer.
-- Adding a new designated initializer, if the class is not ``open``.
+- Adding a new designated initializer, if the class is not ``open`` and any ``open`` subclasses that previously inherited convenience initializers continue to do so.
 - Adding a deinitializer.
 - Adding new, non-overriding method, subscript, or property.
 - Adding a new overriding member, though if the class is ``open`` the type of